South Sinai Guvernement

 Population

-The town of Dahab counts around 15,000 inhabitants.
+The town of Dahab has around 15,000 inhabitants.
 The region of Asalah is quite civil and has many campsites and hostels.
 Most people who visited Dahab became backpackers interested in diving and snorkelling in the Red Sea.

 Tourism

 Historically, most visitors to Dahab have been backpackers travelling independently and staying in hostels, motels or guesthouses in the Masbat area.
 In recent years, the development of hotels in the Medina area has facilitated the arrival of a broader range of tourists.
-Many of them visit Dahab specifically to partake in surfing, windsurfing, diving, kite surfing, sailing, and other activities.
+Many visit Dahab specifically to partake in surfing, windsurfing, diving, kite surfing, sailing, and other activities.

 Name of Dahab